-English majors gain real-world experience via service learning, designing and facilitating book club discussions with inmates at the Anamosa State Penitentiary and by providing written feedback and mentoring to high school juniors who enter the university’s annual Creative Writing Contest.
+English majors gain real-world experience via service learning, designing and facilitating book club discussions with inmates at the Anamosa State Penitentiary.
 English majors publish their writing in Paha Review, Mount Mercy's literary magazine, and in Mount Mercy Times, the university newspaper.

 In Fall 2008, Mount Mercy English professors Carol Tyx and Mary Vermillion started a service learning partnership with educators at the Anamosa State Penitentiary.
 Every semester, Mount Mercy students plan and facilitate discussions of literary texts with prison inmates.

 These Book Club sessions are integrated into a variety of classes that range from general education courses to Shakespeare to American literature surveys.

 Book Club participants learn that how we respond to texts depends, in part, on who we are as readers.
 Reading a text with others who bring different assumptions and values to the reading enlarges participants’ understanding of the reading process.
 Book Club also invites participants to reflect on the purposes of literature, including its power to promote empathy and social justice.